OCA/account-financial-tools/account_reversal/README.rst

 Usage
 =====

-If you select an entry from Invoicing > Adviser > Journal Entries, then an action menu 'Reverse Entries' is available.
+If you select an entry from Invoicing > Adviser > Accounting Entries > Journal Entries, then an action menu 'Reverse Entries' is available.
 If clicked, then a wizard allows user to select Reversal Date, Reversal Journal, Prefix, Post and Reconcile.